appacademy/prep-work/pre-course/assessment00.md

 ## Assessments Generally

-Completing assessments successfuly is really important in providing you feedback and helping you to track your progress through the course.
+Completing assessments successfully is really important in providing you feedback and helping you to track your progress through the course.
 They are meant to help by letting you know how you are performing in the course.